 And between November to February, temperatures drop to the low 20s.

-Cambodia was some of the nicest beaches and Islands in the world.
-In Sihanoukville there is nice beaches with a good night life.
+Cambodia was one of the nicest beaches and Islands in the world.
+In Sihanoukville, there are nice beaches with good nightlife.

-To Visit Angkor Wat in Siem Reap, You’ll Need a Temple Pass
+Visiting Angkor Wat, You’ll Need A Temple Pass

 Remember to bring a lot of water, you will need it.

 And that’s it for now!
 And I’d love to know if this guide on Cambodia Travel Tips has helped you.
 Let me know if you have any questions and let me know if there are any other tips for traveling to Cambodia.